Promo code SPRING2022 will be automatically applied at checkout!

 someone doing a yoga pose in their living room

-Everyone’s body is unique, so what works for you may not work for someone else.
-You can customize your exercise to your particular enjoyment level and physical ability.
+Again, it’s all about personalization.
+You should customize your exercise to your particular enjoyment level and physical ability.

-It’s also important to make sure you are fueling to support your physical activity.
-If in doubt, work with a dietitian to help you customize your fueling strategy to your workout and fitness goals.
+It’s also important to make sure you are fueling well enough to support your physical activity.
+If in doubt, work with an expert to help you customize your fueling strategy to your workout and fitness goals.

 If you’re new to exercise and haven’t been in the habit of regular exercise, check out our articles about glute and hamstring exercises and chest and shoulder workouts for beginners!